-That would be eating guinea pig (a very traditional feast meal), and the way it’s been showcased on plates, complete with head and all.
+That would be eating guinea pig (a very traditional feast meal), and the way it’s showcased on plates, complete with head and all.
 Gives me goosebumps 😉

 I was forced into it, haha!
 No, I started helping out with voluntary tasks first and rolled into the sales team quite fast afterwards.

 Traveling is wonderful, it sets your mind free.
 But doing it the right way is tough for many people.
 As long as we can give them tools for their impact to be as positive as possible in the destination, the outcome of traveling is so much better.
-Not only for the traveler, but especially for the locals, their habitat and their well being.
+Not only for the traveler, but especially for the locals, their habitat and well being.

 Get into the details, be profound, don’t skip any questions they might have.
 Doing so with a personal, informal approach helps them to feel at ease and in good hands.